iutools/iutools/java/iutools-apps/doc/demo.md

 ## Gister

+- COPY AND PASTE CONTENT
+  - Copy some content from the page: https://www.gov.nu.ca/
+  - Show the UNILINGUAL gist with clickable words
+  - Good words to show:
+    - ????

 - Enter this URL
      https://www.gov.nu.ca/
   - Show the parallel sentences
-    - With cliquable gist
+    - With clickable gist

-- Copy and paste text from anywhere
-  - Show the parallel sentences
+  - Good words to show:
-    - With cliquable gist
+     - ????

 ## Morpheme search